A Chiastic Reconfiguration Of Isaiah 2-4

 3. Building the reconfigured text

 From this parse, it appears that Isaiah 2-4 forms a cryptochiasmus as below:A1 Ch 2 Vs 2-6 Period 2.
-Millennial Reign of Christ
+The Millennial Reign of Christ

 B1 Ch 2 Vs 7-22 Period 3.
-End times return of Christ
+The End-Times return of Christ

 X Ch 3 Period 1.
 The First Jewish–Roman War